 Looking to practice creating beautiful patterns while maintaining 3D form?
 Apples are as satisfying to draw as they are to eat!
 You will learn techniques combining colored pencil and watercolor to render a realistic fruit (that will make a delightful snack when you’re done!).
-We’ll work on a single fruit, as well as lay out a more complex composition with stem, leaves, and cut fruit.
+Work on a single fruit, and/or lay out a more complex composition with stem, leaves, and cut fruit.
 If you can, try to source a fruit with stem and leaves attached (but it’s also totally fine to pick up any fresh apple from your local market).

 “Had a great time at the workshop at Wendy’s farm last weekend!!!
 It was so good to see old friends and meet an amazing group of artists and their equally amazing artwork!!!” –Doug Milne, Draw Botanical Instructor

 I love to pick my subject fresh from the tree because it gives me the chance to connect with the plant and its habitat.
 Experiencing the intimate parts of the plant help me to plan interesting and informative compositions that can tell a “story” about a particular plant.
 Seeing how our subjects grow not only helps us understand their forms, but also reminds us how all of nature is connected; we all need sun, water, and nurturing.

 Use this step-by-step outline as a guide to draw an apple, but don’t be afraid to do things differently!
 We encourage you to experiment with what works for you and the live subject you choose to draw.

 (Remember that though this lesson from The Practice of Botanical Drawing course specifies techniques for apples, the fundamental skills can be applied to any subject and are designed to be visited again and again.)

 Every drawing starts with setting yourself up for success!
 This includes pruning your subject, considering perspective, setting up your light source, and positioning yourself at your drawing table.
 (Find more free tips in the courses category of our blog)